hpssjellis/my-tensorflow-magenta-online/README.md

 # my-tensorflow-magenta-online
-An option for windows users and others to install and use Google's Magenta Music Artificial Intelligence Software online using Cloud9.
-Only catch is that you need to pay cloud9 for the extra data needed
+An option for windows users and others to install and use Google's Magenta Music Artificial Intelligence Software online using http://c9.io.
+Only catch is that you need to pay Cloud9 $19/month for the extra data.